4 More Myths About IRS Audits

 You CAN Record Your Interview with the IRS.
 Should You?

 Even though meetings with your IRS auditor or revenue office are not criminal interrogations, it can certainly feel that way.
 As a result, many taxpayers consider recording any meetings they have with IRS representatives.
 The Internal Revenue Code allows taxpayers to record in-person interviews if they meet certain conditions prior to the meeting.
-These conditions include: Requesting, in writing, to record Read More
+These conditions include: Requesting, in writing, to record the Read More

 Struggling with Tax Debts Because of COVID-19?